 Exploration Licences 22478, 22479 and 22480 were granted on 9th August 2001 to Mr G Fanning under an Agreement with Exploration & Resource Development Pty Ltd (ERD), a Darwin based resource sector company.
-ERD Pty Ltd is the designated Project Manager.
+At this stage ERD was the designated Project Manager.
+EL 22478 is now granted to ERD after tenement transfer in early 2008 following a sale of the company and a complete restructure of its operations.